Holography of K-complexity: Switchbacks and Shockwaves: The bulk dual of operator K-complexity

 In the following sections, we will discuss how we can access the triple-scaled operator complexity in DSSYK, in the light operator regime $\Delta\to0$.
 In particular, for low-energy operators with $\Tilde{q}\sim 1$, the leading contribution to the Lanczos coefficients \eqref{eq:b_nplus1_induction_proof}, picked by the aforementioned saddle point approximation, returns a null operator complexity.
 This means that the value of the complexity when $\Delta\to 0$ is controlled by some subleading contribution in \eqref{eq:lower_diag_L}, which is rather cumbersome to access directly.
 We argue that we can capture these contributions, without explicitly performing the sum \eqref{eq:lower_diag_L}, by leveraging the fact that operator K-complexity is a \textit{total chord length}, that is the sum of the solution of the equations of motion for the left/right Hamiltonians.
 The key points of the procedure, carried out in the following sections, are the following: \begin{itemize} \item use the $\mathcal{O}$TFD Lanczos coefficients to build the triple scaled effective total Hamiltonian $H=(H_L+H_R)/2$, as summarized in \cref{sec:op_compl_recap}. \item Recognize that, to first order in the $\Delta\to0$ approximation, we can consider the symmetric case where $H_L=H_R=H$. \item Recognize that the operator complexity is a total chord number, built as a sum of a left/right chord number, respectively, solutions of the $H_{L/R}$ Hamiltonians, which we know from the previous point.
 In the general case, the equations of motion for $l_{L,R}$ obtained from Hamiltonians $H_{L,R}$ are complicated coupled differential equations \cite{Lin:2022rbf}.
-However, in the symmetric limit of the point above, these equations decouple, so that we can solve them independently for $l_{L,R}$. \item Solve, in a simplifying late-time limit, separately the equations of motion of $H_{L/R}$ to find $l_{L,R}$ respectively, and sum the solutions to build the triple-scaled operator complexity. \end{itemize} From this procedure we find the triple scaled length associated to the K-complexity of light operators, of which we proposed to find the holographic dual.
+However, in the symmetric limit of the point above, these equations decouple, and in particular they are identified with a single equation for $l/2$, whose solutions are the possible choices of $l_{L}$ and $l_R$. \item Solve, in a simplifying late-time limit, separately the equations of motion of $H_{L/R}$ to find $l_{L,R}$ respectively, and sum the solutions to build the triple-scaled operator complexity. \end{itemize} From this procedure we find the triple scaled length associated to the K-complexity of light operators, of which we proposed to find the holographic dual.
 Notice that, in the tentative procedure described above, we are proposing to perform at the same time a low-energy and a late-time limit, which we will refer to as the `\textit{shockwave approximation}'.
 The reason behind this nomenclature is that, as we will review in the next sections, in the putative bulk dual model, an analogous set of assumptions is needed for the shockwave description to hold \cite{Shenker_2014}.\\

 We start the next section by giving a construction of the conjectured bulk dual theory, explaining the assumptions that underlie the proposed description with the \textit{shockwave approximation}.
 Then we show how to compute geodesics in this background \cite{Stanford:2014jda}\cite{Shenker_2014}, and in particular, we will find a length dual to the DSSYK operator complexity, which confirms its geometric interpretation and provides a new entry in the JT-DSSYK holographic dictionary.\\